Darksiders Genesis: Plot

-The Horsemen learn that Dagon, the Drowned King is also helping Lucifer as Lucifer has offered Eden to him.
+The Horsemen learn that Dagon, the Drowned King is also helping Lucifer as the latter has offered Eden to him.
 Meanwhile, they meet Abaddon, the guardian angel of Eden.
 He informs them that Lucifer is spreading corruption and asks them to help him cleanse Eden.
 Afterwards, the Horsemen track down and kill Dagon.
 They return to the Void and Samael advises them to destroy the source of Moloch's power before they attack him.
 They do so and together with Samael, they attack and kill Moloch.
 However, before his death, Moloch tells them that Lucifer's plan is complete and Samael knows about it.

 After returning to the Void, Samael tells the Horsemen that Lucifer had asked for the souls of the Masters of Hell after their death in exchange for their services.
 Samael also tells them that Lilith is plotting with Lucifer as well and together they have made an artifact called the "Animus" which is fueled by the souls of the Masters of Heaven and Hell who had accepted Lucifer's offer.
 This artifact is used on Earth to corrupt mankind, turning them into the volatile and self-destructive species they grow to become later on.
 The Horsemen go to Earth to find mankind living in sin and realize that they have helped Lucifer achieve his goal.
 Lucifer talks to them through a human child and tells the Horsemen that the corruption of humankind is spreading and cannot be stopped.

 Afterwards, they return to the Charred Council who declares that humankind needs to be watched as a Third Kingdom.
 They then forge the Seven Seals as a treaty to uphold the balance between Heaven and Hell: three of them coming from the demonic planes and three more coming from the angelic keeps and one from the Council itself.
 They declare whoever breaks the treaty shall suffer the wrath of the Horsemen, setting the stage for the future games.